jpbruinsslot/dot/README.md

 $ dot --help
 ```

+Or copy one of the binaries present in the `bin/` folder.

 # Setting up
 To begin using `dot` we need to create a folder in your home folder where we
 will track the dotfiles.
 And initializing a git repository.